Close

 Sat, Closed

-The CCS Bard Library is open to all current Bard College students, faculty, and staff.
-Outside researchers are welcome to contact us in advance to make an appointment.
+The CCS Bard Library is open to all current Bard College students, faculty, staff, and visitors.

 Access to the CCS Bard Archives and Special Collections is by appointment due to the fragile and unique nature of these materials.